-Dr. Chetel has conducted youth, collegiate, and professional orchestras and opera companies across the United States and has traveled to Acarigua, Venezuela, to work with a nucleo of the nationwide Venezuelan Youth Orchestra System, El Sistema.
-While living in the Quad Cities, Dr. Chetel has also served on the staff of the Quad Cities Symphony Orchestra as Interim Conductor of the Youth Symphony and Youth Philharmonic Orchestras, the two most advanced orchestras of the Quad Cities Symphony Youth Ensembles.
+He has conducted youth, collegiate, and professional orchestras and opera companies across the United States and has traveled to Acarigua, Venezuela, to work with a nucleo of the nationwide Venezuelan Youth Orchestra System, El Sistema.
+While living in the Quad Cities, Dr. Chetel also has served on the staff of the Quad Cities Symphony Orchestra as interim conductor of the Youth Symphony and Youth Philharmonic Orchestras, the two most advanced orchestras of the Quad Cities Symphony Youth Ensembles.

-At Augustana, Dr. Chetel leads the Augustana Orchestra Program, which consists of the 70-80 player Augustana Symphony Orchestra and the 15-25 player Augustana Chamber Orchestra.
-The Augustana Symphony Orchestra presents three major concert programs each school year, performs as part of the Department of Music’s annual Christmas at Augustana production, hosts student Concerto and Composition Competitions, and engages with high school orchestra programs throughout our region through annual performance tours and on-campus events.
-The Augustana Chamber Orchestra collaborates on annual, fully-staged operatic productions with Augustana’s OperX Ensemble and performs additional chamber repertoire written for a smaller orchestral ensemble.
+At Augustana, Dr. Chetel leads the Augustana Orchestra program, which consists of the 70-80 player Augustana Symphony Orchestra and the 15-25 player Augustana Chamber Orchestra.
+The Augustana Symphony Orchestra presents three major concert programs each school year, performs as part of the annual Christmas at Augustana production, hosts student Concerto and Composition Competitions, and engages with high school orchestra programs throughout the region through annual performance tours and on-campus events.
+The Augustana Chamber Orchestra collaborates on annual, fully staged operatic productions with Augustana’s OperX Ensemble and performs additional chamber repertoire written for a smaller orchestral ensemble.

 Originally from Massachusetts, Dr. Chetel holds a B.A. from Harvard University, an M.M. from the University of Maryland School of Music, and a D.M.A. in Orchestral Conducting from the University of Kentucky School of Music, where his doctoral research addressed the publication and performance challenges of Hans Krása’s children’s opera Brundibár.

 - A.B., Harvard